-DOD's proposed FY2016 defense budget requests, among other things, \$32.521 million for underwater systems for the Special Operations Command (SOCOM) in the Procurement, Defense-Wide appropriation account, compared to \$25.459 million for this line item in FY2015 and \$15.439 million in FY2014.
-DOD states that
+DOD's proposed FY2017 defense budget requests, among other things, \$37.1 million for underwater systems for the Special Operations Command (SOCOM) as line 56 in the FY2017 Procurement, Defense-Wide appropriation account.
+Regarding this funding request, DOD states that

-The Underwater Systems line item procures dry and wet combat submersibles and modifications and field changes to the Dry Deck Shelter (DDS).
+The Underwater Systems line item procures dry and wet combat submersibles, modifications, and field changes to the Dry Deck Shelter (DDS), and various systems and components for Special Operations Forces (SOF) Combat Diving.
 Acquisition procurement programs of record that will continue are the Shallow Water Combat Submersible (SWCS) program and modifications to the current DDS.
-SWCS is the next generation free-flooding combat submersible that transports Special Operations Forces (SOF) personnel and their combat equipment in hostile waters for a variety of missions.
+SWCS is the next generation free-flooding combat submersible that transports SOF personnel and their combat equipment in hostile waters for a variety of missions.
 SOF units require specialized underwater systems that improve their warfighting capability and survivability in harsh operating environments.
 The Dry Combat Submersibles (DCS) will provide the capability to insert and extract SOF and/or payloads into denied areas from strategic distances.
-The program is structured to minimize technical, cost, and schedule risks by leveraging commercial technologies, procedures and classing methods to achieve an affordable DCS.
-Other examples of underwater systems and maritime equipment include, but may not be limited to underwater navigation, diving equipment, and underwater propulsion systems.
+The program is structured to minimize technical, cost, and schedule risks by leveraging commercial technologies, procedures, and classing methods to achieve an affordable DCS.
+Other examples of underwater systems and maritime equipment include, but may not be limited to, underwater navigation, diving equipment, and underwater propulsion systems.
+SOF Combat Diving systems support the unique requirements impacting fully equipped operators while conducting underwater, realworld missions.